albill/albill.github.com/_posts/2006-11-03-chichen-itza-uxmal-and-kabah.markdown

 ---
+author: admin
+date: '2006-11-03 17:01:56'
 layout: post
+slug: chichen-itza-uxmal-and-kabah
+status: publish
 title: Chichen Itza, Uxmal, and Kabah
-published: true
-meta:
-  ljID: "2276"
-tags:
+wordpress_id: '1431'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Yesterday, R and I took a day trip to Chichen Itza with a group.
 This meant that we could ride in an air conditioned bus the 100+ kilometers there and relax.
 We also got a guide out of the deal.